TIMELINE-Takata air bag recalls

 Oct 21 - Takata shares drop 23 percent in Tokyo.

-Oct 27 - A first case seeking class-action status is filed in Florida, claiming Takata and automakers, including Honda and Toyota, concealed crucial information on defective air bags.
+Oct 27 - A first case seeking class-action status is filed in Florida, claiming Takata and automakers concealed crucial information on defective air bags.

 Oct 30 - NHTSA orders Takata to provide documents and answer questions under oath in air bag probe.
 On Nov 5, NHTSA orders Honda to do the same.

-Nov 6 - Takata warns of a bigger full-year loss; takes 49.9 billion yen charge for recall-related costs; pays no interim dividend for first time since 2006.
+Nov 6 - Takata takes 49.9 billion yen charge for recall-related costs; pays no interim dividend.

 Nov 7 - New York Times reports Takata ordered technicians to destroy results of tests on some air bags after finding cracks in inflators.
 Takata later refutes this.